mycoboco/beluga/deps/ocelot-1.1.0/doc/cdsl/dwa.md

 ### 1.1.
 How to use the library

-Choosing a `struct` instead of an array as the representation for double-word integers simplifies the use of the library because no storage management is required.
+Choosing a `struct` instead of an array for the representation for double-word integers simplifies the use of the library because no storage management is required.